jaredly/geometricart/Roadmap.md

+THe most FUN:

+## It would be super cool
+to generate a pseudo-timelapse of creating one of the designs. given that I have the full history, it should be doable? like for starters, I could just advance the UNDO and snapshot 🤔

+or just, have screenrecord going, and make a "demo mode".
+Yeah that could be fun.

+Make a little animated cursor that goes around, doind the things...

 UP NEXT:

+HOW to share maximally twitter
+I assume twitter will re-encode the .png, and lose the metadata.

+- maybe a cloudflare worker, which ... produces the html on-demand? how do I twitter card it up, is the real question.

+## Basic usability stuff

+- [ ] need to allow paths that are just lines
+- [ ] multi-select paths please
+- [ ] "hiding" a guide, should be cmd-click or something, and normal click should just select it.

 ## Palettes, right?

+- [x] paste in a palette, love it
+- [x] export palettes
+- [ ] drag & drop palettes, please
+	- I don't know what this was supposed to mean

 So, it would be nice to be able to try out different colorings of a pattern and like, to switch between them.